-The Honda Ridgeline may be a mid-size truck, but it’s a softer alternative compared to its competition in its segment.
-It’s better for hauling ATVs and tackling weekend projects than towing boats or putting big loads in its bed.
+The Honda Ridgeline may be a mid-size truck, but it’s a softer alternative relative to the competition in its class.
+It’s better equipped for hauling ATVs and tackling weekend projects instead of towing boats or putting big loads in its bed.

 The Ridgeline's unusual set of bona fides come from its crossover-derived body.
 The Ridgeline is part frame, part unibody, with some of its structure shared with the Honda Pilot crossover.